grottrup/Linux/README.md

 Attempt to ping againg once you have connected the device to the virtual machine.

+To connect as the root user at the Raspberry Pi run the following command:

 ``` bash
 ssh root@10.9.8.2
 ```

+Now it is possible to run commands on the Raspberry Pi.
+To copy the previously created file from the virtual machine run the following command:

 ``` bash
 scp stud@10.9.8.1:/home/stud/hello.txt ~